 Photo Credit: Life University Women’s Rugby

-I know we are in the middle of winter, but before you know it, summer will be upon us!
+The sun is out and summer is just around the corner!
 With so many amazing rugby camps now being offered (with many selling out quickly!), it is becoming more important to look ahead and plan for your child’s rugby camp experiences.
 I am often asked to help families identify the best rugby camps for their children and depending on their child’s needs, some camps will be recommended over others.
 Here are some important things to bear in mind as you make decisions about which camp your child should attend this summer:

 Benefits – Are there unique benefits of attending this particular camp such as helping your child gain admission or recruitment support?
-For example, many colleges and universities such as Life University, Cal Berkeley, Army West Point, or Bowdoin College HIGHLY ENCOURAGE prospects to attend their summer camp to be considered for a recruitment slot, whereas Atavus Resident Camps offer players a chance to be seen by USA Rugby National Team coaches and selectors.
-Some camps also offer opportunities to have athletic stats measured (Yo-Yo Test, Vertical Jump etc.) as well as have games filmed which can be helpful for prospective recruits.
-International camps such as Inside Running Academy offer campers the additional experience of training for a longer period of time and have benefits of cultural excursions as well.
-To learn more about Inside Running Academy, watch this video.
+For example, many colleges and universities such as Life University, Cal Berkeley, Army West Point, or Bowdoin College HIGHLY ENCOURAGE prospects to attend their summer camp to be considered for a recruitment slot.
+Some camps also offer opportunities to have athletic stats measured (Yo-Yo Test, Vertical Jump, etc.) as well as have games filmed which can be helpful for prospective recruits.
+International camps such as Inside Running Academy offer campers the additional experience of training for a longer period of time and have the benefits of cultural excursions as well.

 Focus – Is there a special focus at this camp?
 Some camps are more focused on individual development with a focus on technical and tactical skills while others may prioritize overall development in 15s vs 7s.
 Others can also target specific positions (e.g. a scrumhalf only camp, or a Tight 5 camp).
 Will there be live play (controlled scrimmages?) or drill-based?
 Consider which skills your child is hoping to develop and choose accordingly.